This is the fourth of a five part series about breaking into product management:

 1st Class with Honors: BSc Computer Science with Management and a Year in Industry.

 When you’re breaking into product management, it’s likely that you’ll have difficulty demonstrating all the hard and soft skills that PMs need on a regular basis from your day job alone.
 This is where projects come in.
 You should do projects and put them on your resume to round out any gaps in your skillset that aren’t obvious from your section on professional experience.
+This is fairly normal practice for a PM resume, so don’t hold back.

 Usually this means building something, putting it live, and responding to user feedback.
 Going through this process is the product management process.
 You can get no better practice for what product managers do.
 This will allow you to see whether you really enjoy the work, as well as build a portfolio of work that you can use to show people you’re ready for a PM role.